Grand Canyon West Rim Bus Tour

 - Duration – Approximately 11 hours

-- The loading and unloading of walkers, wheelchairs, and scooters will be the responsibility of the passenger and the company will not be liable for any damages that may occur to the item in the bus compartment.
+- The loading and unloading of walkers, wheelchairs, and scooters will be the passenger’s responsibility, and the company will not be liable for any damages that may occur to the item in the bus compartment.

-- 5:30 AM begin pickups for the Grand Canyon West rim bus tour
+- Between 5:00 AM to 6:00 AM, Begin pickups for the Grand Canyon West rim bus tour

 - Brief restroom and stretch break